Southworth Library Reference

-Our library, through the SAILS network, the Massachusetts Regional Library System, and the Massachusetts Board of Library Commissioners, subscribes to online databases that cover a lot of ground: Indexes to magazine & journal articles, many in full text with graphics; Biographies of the famous and not-so-famous; Company profiles and financial information; and newspapers from New England and the USA, most in full text.
-Click here to use the databases.
-They include full-text magazine and scholarly journals covering all subjects, as well as The New York Times and Boston Globe.
+Our library, through the SAILS network, the Massachusetts Regional Library System, and the Massachusetts Board of Library Commissioners subscribes to online databases that cover a lot of ground: Indexes to magazine and journal articles, many in full text with graphics; Biographies of the famous and not-so-famous; Company profiles and financial information; and newspapers from New England and the USA, most in full text.
+Use the databases.
+They include full-text magazines and scholarly journals covering all subjects, as well as The New York Times and Boston Globe.

 Our state database subscriptions include access to Encyclopaedia Britannica for all your homework and research needs.
-To use the general edition, click here.
-Or, try the Britannica Online School Edition, which has separate elementary, middle and high school levels, and includes a world atlas, timelines, country comparisons, and many other features.
+Use the general edition.
+Or, try the Britannica Online School Edition, which has separate elementary, middle, and high school levels, and includes a world atlas, timelines, country comparisons, and many other features.
 Complete list

 Visit our Suggested Links Page to see Dartmouth-related websites and online resources for issues such as taxes and consumer affairs.

 Interlibrary loan, also known as ILL, is a service of libraries that allows you to borrow items from beyond the local SAILS library network here in Southeastern Massachusetts.
 If we do not have an item, we will try to get it for you from another library.
-The first source to borrow beyond our network is the Commonwealth Catalog followed by nation-wide interlibrary loan.
+The first source to borrow beyond our network is the Commonwealth Catalog followed by nationwide interlibrary loans.